Armin-Duric/NASA-Gallery/README.md

 - Axios
 - Tailwind CSS

-Please note: You'll need to provide your own NASA API key to fetch the images and the Picture of the Day.
+Please note: You'll need to provide your own NASA API key to fetch the the Picture of the Day.

 ## Future Improvements
 - Add pagination or infinite scroll to load more images.